 At 22-weeks-old, Sariyah received the diagnosis, which affects 1 in 4,000 children born each year.
-Sariyah’s genetic test results encouraged Chin to follow up with a nagging question: What if her two sons, Rueben and Caleb, both of whom were diagnosed with autism spectrum disorder (ASD), had something else?
+Sariyah’s genetic tests encouraged Chin to follow up with a nagging question: What if her two sons, Rueben and Caleb, both of whom were diagnosed with autism spectrum disorder (ASD), had something else?

-This past year Chin met with Debra Regier, M.D., a medical geneticist at Children’s National Health System, for concerns about Rueben.
-Dr. Regier recommended a microarray analysis, which confirmed the symptoms Chin recognized in her son.
-Rueben, 17, has atypical 22q11.2 deletion syndrome.
+A microarray analysis recently revealed Rueben, 17, has atypical 22q11.2 deletion syndrome.
 Caleb, 5, took the test and has developmental delay and ASD, which is more likely to occur in children with 22q11.2 deletion syndrome.
 He tested negative for the same deletion as his siblings.
 Additional tests are underway.

 As Chin juggles complex care for her children, she realizes the partial deletion of chromosome 22 presents differently in every child.
 Sariyah and Rueben share short stature; they fit into tiny clothes.
 That’s where the phenotypical clues stop.
 They don’t have a cleft palate or dysmorphic facial features, distinctive of typical cases of 22q11.2 deletion syndrome.
 Sariyah has physical symptoms.
 Her intestines merged together, which gastrointestinal surgery fixed.
 Rueben experiences behavioral and neurological symptoms, including picky eating, aggression and uncontrolled body movements, which led the Chin family to Dr. Regier.
 Sariyah, Rueben and Caleb all have neurodevelopmental delays that impact their speech and development.

 Coordinating multiple visits with geneticists, specialists, surgeons, genetic counselors and pediatricians, while navigating insurance, is a lot for any parent, but especially for those, like Chin, who have special considerations.
 Her children are non-verbal, so she pays close attention to their physical cues.
-Simplifying this process is one reason why Natasha Shur, M.D., a medical geneticist at Children’s National, introduced virtual visits to some of her patients earlier this year.
-She used telemedicine with Rueben before the pilot program started because he had challenges with in-person visits.
+Simplifying this process is one reason why Natasha Shur, M.D., a medical geneticist at Children’s National, introduced virtual visits to her patients, including Rueben, who had challenges with in-person visits.
 She thought: How can we make medical care easier for patients and families?

-In January, Dr. Shur launched an informal virtual visits pilot program for 50 to 60 patients, including Sariyah and Caleb, with the support of a grant from the Health Resources and Services Administration (HRSA), the division of telemedicine at Children’s National and the Rare Disease Institute (RDI), the medical home to thousands of pediatric patients living with rare or genetic conditions.
-This program lets patients with concern for or already diagnosed genetic conditions in Maryland, the District of Columbia, and Virginia, where Dr. Shur is licensed to practice medicine, test out virtual visits.
+In January, Dr. Shur expanded virtual visits into a pilot program for 50 to 60 patients, including Sariyah and Caleb, with the support of a grant from the Health Resources and Services Administration (HRSA), the division of telemedicine at Children’s National and the Rare Disease Institute (RDI), the medical home to thousands of pediatric patients living with rare or genetic conditions.
+This program lets patients with concern for or already diagnosed genetic conditions in Maryland, the District of Columbia and Virginia, where Dr. Shur is licensed to practice medicine, test out virtual visits.
 Patients can download the HIPAA-compliant app or click through a secure link on a digital device to connect with Dr. Shur or a pediatric subspecialist.